 Moving crypto between different wallets or accounts is not a taxable event and doesn't trigger CGT.
-Having said that, it's important to keep track of these movements because automated crypto tax software like Koinly use these movements to keep track of your cost-basis.
+Having said that, it's important to keep track of these movements because automated crypto tax software like Koinly uses these movements to keep track of your cost basis.

 Let's say Sam buys 4LTC for ¥1,000 on Coinbase.
 She later moves the funds into her private LTC wallet.
 A few days later she transfers the LTC from her private wallet to her Binance account and sells it for ¥2,000, making a profit of ¥1,000.

-If your strategy is to simply buy and hold your crypto, then you don’t need to pay tax on your cryptocurrency you hodl, even if the value of your portfolio increases.
-The taxable event is when you sell, exchange or gift your crypto.
+If your strategy is to simply buy and hold your crypto, then you don’t need to pay tax on the cryptocurrency you hodl, even if the value of your portfolio increases.
+The taxable event is when you sell, exchange, or gift your crypto.

-If you’re lucky recipient of a gift or donation made in crypto, your 'gain' is not immediately taxed, in fact the event is tax free.
+If you’re a lucky recipient of a gift or donation made in crypto, your 'gain' is not immediately taxed, in fact, the event is tax free.

 In Japan crypto donations work the same as regular donations - they're tax deductible if you're donating to a registered charity.